Our products

 The Next-Generation RELiZORB® was FDA-cleared in December 2023

 The cleared device expands on Alcresta’s novel digestive enzyme technology to broaden the utility of the device to be compatible with both continuous and bolus feeds, compatible with a wider range of enteral formulas, and to allow for use of up to 6 cartridges per day.
-Commercial availability of Next-Generation RELiZORB is anticipated for Q2 2024.

 The expanded utility will help support more patients with varying tube feeding needs, including those with Short Bowel Syndrome (SBS), for whom bolus feeding is a common enteral nutrition approach.